 The test functionals described in Corollary~\ref{corthmv2a} are based on the limiting behavior of the inverse eigenvalues from the VR($d_L$,1) problem, so we call them inverse VR tests.
 Compared to Corollary~\ref{corthmv2} concerning the testing problem \eqref{eqhypo}, we allow $\smalls_0=0$ in Corollary~\ref{corthmv2a}.
 This means that we can, for example, test the null of stationarity of the time series $\{X_t\}_{t\geq 1}$ against an alternative of unit root nonstationarity.
 Hence, this test generalizes some existing, and widely used, KPSS-type tests of stationarity that are essentially obtained when $\smalls_0=0$; see Appendix~\ref{sec_nyblom} for a detailed discussion of related procedures.

 \begin{remark} Note that $a_R>0$ is generally required in Theorem~\ref{thmvr2ab} (and Corollary~\ref{corthmv2a}), whereas $a_R = 0$ is allowed in Theorem~\ref{thmv2} for the same VR($d_L$,1) problem.
 This is because Theorem~\ref{thmvr2ab} requires $P_{\SSS}\widehat{\Lambda}_{1,R} P_{\SSS}$ to converge in probability in the sense of the operator norm to the true long-run variance of $\{P_{\SSS}X_t\}_{t\geq 1}$.
-Also, with $d_R=1$, $X_{1,t}$ is nonstationary, such that the optimality of the bandwidths in Remark~\ref{remLRV} does not appear immediately applicable. \end{remark}
+Also, with $d_R=1$, $X_{1,t}$ is nonstationary, such that the optimal bandwidths in Remark~\ref{remLRV} do not appear immediately applicable. \end{remark}